qouteall/imm_ptl_wiki_copy/Implementation-Details.md

 ![](https://media.discordapp.net/attachments/671895772265971712/713993419093049374/unknown.png)

-Client will teleport first and then the server receives the teleport request and do teleportation on server.
+The client will teleport first and then the server receives the teleport request and do teleportation on the server.
-But when the player is not teleporting frequently, client will accept sync message from server.
+But when the player is not teleporting frequently, the client will accept a sync message from the server.

 ## Collision
-When an entity is halfway in portal then its collision will be specially treated.
+When an entity is halfway in the portal then its collision will be specially treated.
 It will cut the entity's collision into two pieces, one outside portal and one inside portal.
-It firstly do collision test for outer part and then switch the entity to the portal destination position and do collision test for inner part.
+It firstly does collision test for the outer part and then switch the entity to the portal destination position and do collision test for the inner part.

 The plane for cutting the collision box is not the portal plane.
-It is the portal plane moved by the reverse of moving attempt vector.
+It is the portal plane moved by the reverse of the moving attempt vector.

 ## Global Portals
 World wrapping portals and vertical dimension connecting portals are very big.
-They are not entities in world like small portals.
+They are not entities in the world like small portals.
-They are stored in per dimension global portal storage.
+They are stored in per-dimension global portal storage.